Drewe4401/DES-Encryption-and-Decrytion/README.md

 # DES Encryption and Decrytion

-This repository contains a Java implementation of the XOR operation and the Data Encryption Standard (DES) algorithm.
-The program performs encryption on a given plaintext using a series of operations, including initial and final permutations, expansion, substitution, and straight permutation.
+This Java program performs encryption and decryption using the Data Encryption Standard (DES) algorithm.
+DES is a symmetric-key algorithm for the encryption of digital data.
+It encrypts and decrypts messages in blocks of 64 bits using 56-bit keys.
+The algorithm consists of 16 rounds of encryption and decryption, providing a good level of security.

 ## Features

 * XOR operation on two binary strings
 * DES encryption algorithm
+* 16 rounds of encryption and decryption
 * Generate keys function

 ## Usage